Ace levels in sarcoidosis

 Searched over 200M research papers

-Serum angiotensin-converting enzyme (ACE) levels are often elevated in patients with active sarcoidosis, making ACE a commonly used biomarker in clinical practice for this disease.
-Studies consistently show that patients with sarcoidosis have higher median ACE values compared to those without the disease, and that ACE levels tend to decrease with disease resolution or corticosteroid therapy 123.
-However, the sensitivity and specificity of ACE for diagnosing sarcoidosis are limited, and many patients with sarcoidosis may have ACE levels within the normal range 1459.
+Serum angiotensin-converting enzyme (ACE) levels are often elevated in patients with active sarcoidosis, making ACE a commonly used biomarker in the diagnostic process.
+Studies consistently show that patients with sarcoidosis have higher median ACE levels compared to those without the disease, and that ACE levels tend to decrease with disease resolution or corticosteroid therapy 1236.
+However, the clinical utility of ACE as a diagnostic and monitoring tool is limited by several factors.

 Diagnostic Sensitivity, Specificity, and Cut-off Values for ACE in Sarcoidosis